-a) Grading in Advanced Placement (AP)/Dual Enrollment courses taken for dual credit is the same as in all other courses.
+- a) Grading in Advanced Placement (AP)/Dual Enrollment courses taken for dual credit is the same as in all other courses.
 Grades, however, are to be weighted for purposes of honor roll, eligibility for honor clubs, rank in class, and GPA.
-That is, for example, A is to be one

-(1) point higher than a regular A; B is to be weighted as A; C is to be weighted as B; D is to be weighted as C; "Fs" are not to be weighted.
-A student who is enrolled in an AP or Dual Enrollment course must complete the entire scope and sequence of the course to fulfill requirements for graduation.

-- b) Grading in Honors/Advanced courses is the same as in all other courses.
+That is, for example, A is to be one. - (1) point higher than a regular A; B is to be weighted as A; C is to be weighted as B; D is to be weighted as C; an F is not to be weighted.
+A student who is enrolled in an AP or Dual Enrollment course must complete the entire scope and sequence of the course to fulfill requirements for graduation. - b) Grading in Honors/Advanced courses is the same as in all other courses.
 Grades, however, are to be weighted an additional one-half point (0.5) for purposes of honor roll, eligibility for honor clubs, rank in class, and GPA.
-"Fs" are not to be weighted.
+An F is not to be weighted.
 A student who is enrolled in Honors/Advanced courses must complete the entire scope and sequence of the course to fulfill the requirements. - c) Placement of students in grades nine through twelve is determined by the number of credits earned by the beginning of the school year.
 Students must earn the minimum number of Carnegie units (credits) necessary for grade placement as indicated below:

-$10^{\text{th}}\,\text{Grade}-6$ credits to include ALL four (4) cores to move to the next grade level
+10th Grade - 6 credits to include ALL four (4) cores to move to the next grade level

 11th Grade - 12 credits to include ALL four (4) cores to move to the next grade Level d) A semester examination is to be given in all courses.
 Each student will receive a numerical grade on the examination.
-The semester average is obtained by using three grades: the numerical average for each of the two quarters and the numerical grade on the examination using the formula 45:45:10.
+The semester average is obtained by using two grades: the numerical average for each of the two guarters.